DariaTolstokoraya/DSA-210-Project/README.md

 For this moment of project development I find it hard to understand what type of machine learning techniques can be applied for my data set.
 Probably at the future stages it will become more obvious for me.

-People with higher digital and real-life social interaction levels may report greater well-being and lower social exclusion.
-A stronger sense of belonging in the workplace could correlate with higher happiness scores.
-Limited digital access may be linked to higher social exclusion risks, especially among older populations.
+# Hypothesis
+For each type of tests the hypothesis will be formulated separately.

-# Limitations:
+# Limitations
 One obvious limitation I can think of right now is that my analysis relies on self-reported survey data, which may include bias.
 It is a pretty common situation when it comes to self reporting, because people like to respond in a socially desirable way or they misunderstand the questions, for example.

 However, there is nothing I can do to tackle this limitation, because I am working with existing data set and I can not change the formulations of the quiestions (to make them more understandable, for example) as well as control the survey process.